paulmromer/national-ad-tax/README.md

 Because it is a challenge to get the full machinery of Python running in the browser (especially the Matplotlib library for creating graphs), this page runs Pyodide in a web worker.
 This means that the main page does not freeze while Pyodide is creating a full Python environment with two workhorses from the data science stack (Numpy and Matplotlib) inside the browser.

-Pyodide does not yet work on mobile or Safari.
-People viewing the site using a mobile device or Safari on a desktop/laptop will see a static page that illustrates two possible tax schedules.
+The Matplotlib library does not yet work under Pyodide on mobile or Safari, so people viewing the site using a mobile device or Safari on a desktop/laptop will see a static page that illustrates two possible tax schedules.